How to Stop Shaking from Anxiety: Anxiety Tremors and How to Treat Them

 How Your Brain Reacts to Stress

 Processing and controlling emotions largely takes place within your limbic system.
-The limbic system is a part of the brain made up of four parts of your brain:
+The limbic system is composed of four parts of the brain:

 • Amygdala